Robert-van-Engelen/Forth850/README.md

 ### (LEAVE)
 _--_
-end loop by setting the loop counter to the limit;
+discard the loop parameters and exit the innermost do-loop;
 runtime of the LEAVE compile-only word

 ### AHEAD